Monitoring PHP Performance and Diagnosing Bottlenecks

 • New Relic: offers PHP-specific monitoring features, providing insights into the performance of your web applications.

-• Nginx Amplify (above screenshot) can collect a number of useful metrics, including slow queries.
+• Nginx Amplify (above screenshot) can collect many useful metrics, including slow queries.

 • browse more solutions…